Nuclear Power: Exclusive, Risky Bet for Leaders

 -Which violated boundary condition is the worst?
 Again, I would suggest the 7:th.
 Based on the ‘inevitability’ of the above impacts and costs of linear processing, it has been possible to foresee the disasters we saw – Hiroshima and Nagasaki, through Harrisburg and Chernobyl, myriad of “almost disasters” all over the world of nuclear power plants, to Fukushima only to mention the most well-known and costly.
 But it has not been possible to implement economic models where this industry has been anywhere near being able to be paying its own full costs.
 On the contrary, the economic system around nuclear power has been designed as a sharing of profits amongst owners, and a sharing of costs amongst grassroots and future generations of all life who have no say.
 We demand of thousands of years of future generations of all species, including ourselves, to pay their dues for our exceptionally short nuclear party in the history of mankind, meaninglessness to them, but without letting them have a say.
 It’s about eternal worries, long after the doomsday of the last nuclear plant, concerning…

-• waste deposits,
+- waste deposits,

-• nuclear arms and the political policing of such,
+- nuclear arms and the political policing of such,

-• cold wars based on the above
+- cold wars based on the above

-• nuclear arms used in real life wars
+- nuclear arms used in real life wars

-• plutonium drifting amongst terrorists
+- plutonium drifting amongst terrorists

-• national sacrifice areas after mining for uranium
+- national sacrifice areas after mining for uranium

-• geopolitical and social tensions and policing of the above.
+- geopolitical and social tensions and policing of the above.

--But what can the nuclear industry do and what can we expect from them during the inevitable greening of energy systems?
-The maybe best read on this is published by Senior Lecturer Töive Kivikas, in his book from 2009 “Vad du vill men inte vågar” (‘What you want, but don’t dare’).
+But what can the nuclear industry do and what can we expect from them during the inevitable greening of energy systems?
+One of the maybe best reads on this is published by Senior Lecturer Töive Kivikas, in his book from 2009 “Vad du vill men inte vågar” (‘What you want, but don’t dare’).
 It is the story about his turnaround of the nuclear power plant Studsvik in Sweden.
 The company was on the brink of bankruptcy when the board invited Kivikas to become its CEO.
 He realized that the company could turn its business goals, from competing amongst other nuclear power plants, to providing advisory services in this business.
 Including the sales of knowledge on how to take care of the damage already created by this industry, and how an orderly dismounting of nuclear energy could look like.
 During his period of leadership, he transformed the company to a Swedish business winner of the year.

-3. The grids are said to be better off, with the claimed “safe and even” flows of energy from nuclear power.
+- The grids are said to be better off, with the claimed “safe and even” flows of energy from nuclear power.
 (The grids will also be better off without nuclear, if equipped with a more diversified energy supply as more and more eternal energy flows from different sources, including energy-storages, are added to the grid).

-4. Metal-reserves are claimed to not suffice if we are to build all the plants, batteries and technical systems needed to capture eternal flows.
-First, it seems all too easy to forget that uranium is a mined material and, on top of that, consumed in each fuel cycle.
+- Metal-reserves are claimed to not suffice if we are to build all the plants, batteries and technical systems needed to capture eternal flows.
+First, it seems all too easy to forget that uranium is a mined material and, on top of that, consumed.
 Second, the metals used to produce tomorrow’s energy plants can be recycled into non-radioactive fractions, by close to 100%.
 More and more sophisticated engineering and business models also demonstrate higher energy-density solutions with lower and lower metal demands per unit produced energy, at the same time as technical- and business- developments clearly demonstrate that these technologies are, unlike nuclear power, scalable.
 And third, what if we would fail to stay within boundary conditions of sustainability that are logically deduced from laws of nature?
 Would this mean that we have no other option than building a society with nuclear power as an essential element, and then let civilisation go under in a planned way after a short and foreseeable future?
 As if going under in a planned way would be any better than hoping for miracles for nuclear technologies running in the face of natural laws?
 In fact, even this strange take on the whole problem has been presented as a proposal by the father of the “Gaya-theory”, James Lovelock.
 A world’s famous analytical chemist, he was clearly still ignorant as regards systemic, systematic and strategic planning.
 But it is still an interesting point worth mentioning, fatalism is already looming in the horizon…

 In a coming reflection I will discuss also fusion power as another impossible dream for the future, so there are no hopes there either.